7 Facts from our Noom Review

 Like all other organisms, human beings need nutrition to sustain life.
 What we eat—and often, how much we eat—has important consequences for our health.
 Eating is essential to meet our immediate metabolic needs and to store excess energy to keep us alive when we’re fasting.

-One of the most important functions of our bodies is to maintain energy balance.
+One of our bodies’ most important functions is to maintain energy balance.
 Our brain detects “hunger” and “satiated” signals from our gastrointestinal tract, fat cells, and internal organs.
 In response, it triggers a series of cellular and behavioral changes.

-In simple terms, when our brain detects that we have low blood sugar, we feel hungry.
+In simple terms, when our brain detects low blood sugar, we feel hungry.
 Similarly, when our blood sugar rises, we feel satiated.

 But if our bodies are hardwired to intuitively know how to eat, why is weight management one of the biggest problems in the modern world?
 From the ketogenic diet to intermittent fasting, weight loss seems to be a never-ending trend.
-However, despite the prevalence of these diets, it is becoming overwhelmingly clear that there is no “one size fits all” approach to a healthy lifestyle.
+However, despite the prevalence of these diets, it is becoming overwhelmingly clear that there is no “one size fits all” based approach to weight loss.

 The Genetics of Weight, Eating, and Metabolism